TYPES OF MOHS-SURGERY RECONSTRUCTION

 Reconstruction after Mohs surgery can be performed on the same day of the surgery, or at a later date.
-Each case is different but, in general, when Mohs-reconstruction surgery is performed depends on the location of the tumor, its size, and how far it extends beneath the skin.
+Each case is different but, in general, the way Mohs-reconstruction surgery is performed depends on the size and location of the wound.
 Unless a decision is made to let the wound heal by itself, the following techniques are used for reconstruction:

 - Stitching the wound closed

-- Skin graft (skin is taken from another part of the body)
+- Skin graft from another part of the body

 Although one of the benefits of Mohs surgery is that it removes only as much tissue as necessary, in some cases, the wound left behind is unsightly.
-Reconstruction following Mohs surgery is particularly beneficial for a patient who is distressed by a wound or scar on the face or other visible area.
-The purpose of reconstruction is cosmetic; it attempts to make the skin look much as it did pre-Mohs surgery, so that the patient does not feel self-conscious.
-The quality of the results from reconstruction will vary from patient to patient based on factors that range from the location of the wound to the patient‘s ability to heal.
+Reconstruction following Mohs surgery is particularly beneficial for a patient who is distressed by a wound or scar on the face or neck.
+Reconstruction attempts to make the skin look as good as it did pre-Mohs surgery, so that the patient does not feel self-conscious.

 MOHS RECONSTRUCITON SURGERY